splunk/public-o11y-docs/gdi/spark/spark.md

 ## Description

-The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` provides this integration as the Apache Spark monitor by using the SignalFx Smart Agent receiver(https://github.com/signalfx/splunk-otel-collector/tree/main/internal/receiver/smartagentreceiver).
+The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` provides this integration as the Apache Spark monitor by using the [SignalFx Smart Agent receiver](https://github.com/signalfx/splunk-otel-collector/tree/main/internal/receiver/smartagentreceiver).

 The integration monitors Apache Spark clusters.